camaron-ai/magnet_competition/README.md

 Our solution is an ensemble of 3 models, 1 LGBM and 2 feed-forward neuronets with dropout and batch normalization, you can find the specific parameters of such models in the models_config/ folder.
 In the case of the LGBM we train 2 models, one for each horizon (t and t + 1 hour) but for the feed-forward neuronet we train only one model.

-We compute a lot of features and most of then are useless or redundant, that's why for each model we do:
+We compute a lot of features and most of them are useless or redundant, that's why for each model we:

 - Train the model with all features
 - Calculate the feature importance